 Going on tour is one of the most exciting endeavors most bands will ever experience.
-However, just like all entertainers there is some level of risk that bands most consider.
-On stage or on the tour bus, there is always a chance that property damage or injury could occur.
+However, as with any on-stage performance, there is some level of risk that bands must consider.
+With performing live on-stage or on tour bus en-route, there is always a chance that property damage or injury could occur.
 Having the proper precautions in place to protect against these dangers is key to prevent costly claims and lawsuits.
-If your band is currently touring or is planning to go on tour in the near future, you will no doubt want to invest in touring insurance.
+If your band is currently touring or is planning to go on tour in the near future, you will no doubt want to invest in band tour insurance.

-Touring insurance covers a wide range of entertainers, such as musical performers, house bands, and comedians.
-Eligible entertainers typically include music in all categories, as well as other touring entertainers, such as professional speakers.
-Depending on your policy, touring insurance may provide a comprehensive list of coverage options designed to cover the risks that bands face on the road.
-Touring insurance may cover one or more tours or shows during a policy term.
+Band tour insurance extends to a wide range of entertainers, including musical performers, house bands, and even comedians and professional speakers.
+Depending on your policy, band tour insurance may provide a comprehensive list of coverage options designed to cover the risks that bands face on the road.
+Band tour insurance may cover one or more tours or shows during a policy term.
 Policies often cover events in all 50 states but some limitations may apply depending on your policy.

 Common Touring Liabilities